Joseph Petzval: Further studies and career

 Petzval died in Vienna in 1891, nearly forgotten, embittered, and destitute.
 His grave is in the Viennese central cemetery.
 His bitterness at the end of his life can probably be traced, on the one hand, to his continuing controversy with Voigtländer, the loss of his manuscripts, and his business failure; and on the other hand, to the fact that he was never really acknowledged for his lifelong work in the field of optics.
 Just before his death, Petzval was reported to have said:

 "I defeated the light, I have it firmly in hand, because there is much darkness in the world too."

 Private life and hobbies

-Petzval was a good sportsman and rider.
-As a young child, he often traveled with his family to the High Tatras, and was also a dedicated athlete.
-In Vienna, he was for a long time the best fencer and ring fighter in the city.
-He also inherited an excellent talent for music from his father.
+Petzval was a sportsman and a rider.
+As a young child, he often traveled with his family to the High Tatras.
+He was a recognized fencer and ring fighter in the city of Vienna.
+He inherited a talent for music from his father.
 Allegedly, while he was a lecturer in Vienna, he always rode to his lectures on a black Arabian horse.